willi-kappler/ice_data_extractor/README.md

-# A tool for reading in 3D radar ice sheet data.
+A tool for reading in 3D radar ice sheet data and calculating the roughness.